AryanGol/PMC-Downloader-Semi-Automated-V001/README.md

 **Then you will have your .nbib file**

 ## Part 2: Use python to download Articles - Automatically
-> **Note:** This code has been written for Google Colab, so you might need to make some adjustments to use it on your own device.
 ## Extract PMIDs from an `.nbib` File

 The following function reads an `.nbib` file (exported from PubMed), extracts PMIDs, and writes them to a plain-text file, one PMID per line.